SimonHFrost/threejs-terrain-experiment/README.md

 - Add orbit controller as optional feature
 - Run 'Lebab' package to use es6+ features
 - Add capability to export bundle.js for usage in other projects
+- Export both scene and camera from initializer.js